-The Multi or Quattro used needs to be a recent type with the new microprocessor (26xxxxx or 27xxxxx).
+- 1. The Multi or Quattro used needs to be a recent type with the new microprocessor (26xxxxx or 27xxxxx).
 All units currently shipping have this new microprocessor.
 Also, the Multi or Quattro needs to run the latest 4xx firmware.
 Contact your Victron representative for the firmware files.
-Update instructions are here.
+Update instructions are here. - 2.
+The RS485 to USB interface cable from the CCGX to the AC sensor can be extended up to 100 meters max. - 3.
+The REL200100000 is the EM24DINAV93XISX from Carlo Gavazzi.
+Other EM24 models from Carlo Gavazzi can also be used, as the communication is the same.
+For example the EM24DINAV53DISX, which uses Current Transformers and can therefore work in systems > 63A per phase.
+Note that this model is not stocked by Victron Energy, we recommend to purchase it locally.

-3. Battery, inverter/charger and PV dimensioning
+2. Battery, inverter/charger and PV dimensioning